p-gsd/photon-kitty/README.md

     https://www.reddit.com/r/funny.rss
     https://www.reddit.com/r/memes.rss

-Because photon is a "viewer" (like an image viewer, video player, ...) it doesn't have a refresh feature. photon just shows the contents of the feed(s).
+Because photon is a "viewer" (like an image viewer, video player, ...) it doesn't have a refresh feature, doesn't have a 'item readed' feature. photon just shows the contents of the feed(s).

 ## Features

-### navigation
+### card view

-Always one card is highlighted, we call it 'selectedCard'.
+Always one card is highlighted, we call it `selectedCard`.
 To navigate to other card you can use `h`,`j`,`k`,`l` (which means: left, down, up, right).

+`CTRL+-` will decrease the number of columns of cards.

+`CTRL+=` will increase the number of columns of cards.

+`o` will open the card's link in the default web browser (or default application).

+`yy` - copy card link to clipboard

+`yi` - copy the card image

+`dm` - download media

+`dl` - download link content

+`di` - download image

 `CTRL+d` - scroll half screen down